1UXDev/notebook/backend/authentication.md

 ---------------------

-# Tools to set cookies
+# 🚀 Authentication through Tools
 IronSessions: Does the CookieSetting for you

 ## NextAuth.js